Multi-objective robust optimization using adaptive surrogate models for problems with mixed continuous-categorical parameters: Replication of results

 \section{Replication of results}

-The results presented in this paper were obtained using an implementation of the proposed methodology within \textsc{UQLab}, a \textsc{Matlab}-based framework for uncertainty quantification.
+The results presented in this paper were obtained using an implementation of the proposed methodology within \textsc{UQLab} (www.uqlab.com) \citep{MarelliUQLab2014}, a \textsc{Matlab}-based framework for uncertainty quantification.
 The codes can be made available upon request.